reqT/reqT/README.md

 ---------------------------
 There are several ways to build reqT after cloning this repo:

-1. On Windows you can run the provided `build.cmd` that will do this:
+1. On Windows you can download and execute the provided [build.cmd](https://github.com/reqT/reqT/raw/master/build.cmd)
-    * compiles reqT into `target\`
-    * packages compiled class files into `reqT.jar`
-    * copies relevant files to `%HOMEDRIVE%%HOMEPATH%\reqT\`

-2. You can build reqT from scratch step by step using something similar to:
+2. You can build reqT from scratch step by step after cloning this repo using something similar to:

-          scalac -feature -deprecation -cp "lib\*" -d target "src\main\scala\*" jar xf lib/JaCoP-3.2.jar JaCoP
+          scalac -cp "lib\*" -d target "src\main\scala\*"
+          jar xf lib/JaCoP-3.2.jar JaCoP
           mv JaCoP target/JaCoP
           jar cfe reqT.jar reqt.start -C target/ .